The Lunar Injection Kool Aid Eclipse Conspiracy: Commercial performance

 This is the first studio album of Rob Zombie that reached No. 1 at the Billboard's Top Album Sales Chart with 26,000 copies sold in the U.S. in the week ending March 18.
-It also was Zombie's fourth No. 1 on Billboard's Top Rock Albums and Hard Rock Albums charts eclipsing his prior No. 5 best set with 1998's Hellbilly Deluxe, 2006's Educated Horses and 2016' Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser.
+It also was Zombie's fourth No. 1 on Billboard's Top Rock Albums and Hard Rock Albums charts eclipsing his prior No. 5 best set with 1998's Hellbilly Deluxe, 2006's Educated Horses and 2016's The Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser.

 Reception

 On Metacritic, the album has a rating of 64 out of 100 based on five reviews, indicating generally favourable reviews.
-Consequence of Sound reported that the "instrumentation and lyrics are equal parts memorable and evil.
+Consequence reported that the "instrumentation and lyrics are equal parts memorable and evil.
 Let's face it, memorable and evil are two traits any fan would want from a Rob Zombie album" awarding the album a score of "B+".
 AllMusic gave the album 4.5 stars out of 5 writing that "Inscrutably titled and strange as ever, the veteran rock icon sticks close to his established aesthetic: a sexed-up, sci-fi, psychedelic gore-fest packed with ghoulish cult-horror schlock, breakneck riffs, and pummeling delivery."
 Kerrang! called the album "a familiar ride, but one that's hard to beat", awarding it a 3 out of 5 stars rating and criticising the album's length while praising the singles "The Triumph of King Freak (A Crypt of Preservation and Superstition)" and "The Eternal Struggles of the Howling Man" due to "their turbocharged drive".
-Rolling Stone though criticized Rob Zombie since he "offers the same disco-metal dreck he's been peddling for 30 years" and ultimately giving the record 1.5 out of 5 stars.
+Rolling Stone said the album "offers the same disco-metal dreck [Zombie has been] been peddling for 30 years," giving it 1.5 out of 5 stars.